 The main campus of East Carolina University operates on the semester system.
-The fall and spring semesters are each approximately 14 weeks in length, plus one week for final examinations.
+The fall and spring semesters are each approximately 14 weeks in length, plus one additional week for final examinations.
 The summer session is divided into two equal terms of approximately five and one-half weeks each.
-An alternative eleven week summer schedule is available in some areas.
+Several MPH courses are offered during an 11-week summer session.

 The university is in session five and one-half days each week.
-Classes usually meet for fifty-minute periods, but some of the courses meet for three hours in one evening or on Saturday morning.
-MPH courses are numbered 6000 or higher and meet 3 hours per week.
+Typically, class time occurs for three hours in late afternoon (3pm-6pm) for one evening per week.
+MPH courses are numbered 6000 or higher.
 Graduate degree credit can be earned only at the standard of a minimum of 750 scheduled minutes of instructional time or the equivalent per credit hours, as stated in the UNC Policy Manual.